editorconfig/editorconfig/CONTRIBUTING.md

 support.
 Please also provide links to any relevant discussions elsewhere on the Internet relating to EditorConfig in your editor.

+Before submitting an issue, please run [this script][2] to check whether there is a typo in your `.editorconfig` files when applicable.

 How You Can Help
 ----------------
 Below are some ways you can help out.